 Prior authorization is the evaluation by a person other than the attending health care professional, before the delivery of a health care service, of the service's necessity, appropriateness, and efficacy, to determine the medical necessity of the service for a patient.
-This bill modifies requirements for utilization review and prior authorization of health care services, including requiring utilization review organizations to automate elements of the prior authorization process, specifying additional services for which prior authorization cannot be conducted or required, and requiring the adoption of rules to establish requirements for a prior authorization exemption process.
+This bill modifies requirements for utilization review and prior authorization of health care services, including requiring utilization review organizations to automate elements of the prior authorization process and specifying additional services for which prior authorization cannot be conducted or required.
+Additionally, it requires data on prior authorizations to be reported to the commissioner of commerce on an annual basis, and requires a report to the legislature.
 This bill also prohibits health carriers from retrospectively limiting coverage of a health care service in certain circumstances.